SamPatt/sampatt/README.md

 ### SamPatt

+Sam Patterson

-I'm Sam Patterson, a software developer with experience in tech startups and non-profits.
+I'm Sam Patterson — a technical writer, developer advocate, and builder focused on open-source, AI, and privacy-preserving tools.

-I've always had one foot in the tech world - working on technology policy in DC, co-founding a tech company - but I wanted to be building new things instead of writing about them.
-After graduating from General Assembly's immersive software engineering bootcamp, I can build them alongside others - maybe you!
+After working in technology policy in DC and co-founding OpenBazaar I shifted from solely writing about technology to creating it.
+I now build small, experimental projects that explore how AI, decentralization, and human creativity intersect — and I write about what I learn along the way.

 ### 🔭 **Projects I'm Proud Of**